LadyBluenotes/sarahgerrard.me/content/reflecting-on-1-year-in-oss.md

 While I'm not someone who can actively juggle multiple social media platforms, I picked a platform I found easy (which was Twitter) and kept up with the communities I enjoyed.
 In addition to this, I had been involved in a few Discord groups where I made some friends and connected with maintainers and contributors.

 My first PR was a result of attending a talk in Discord.
 I had reached out to the individual to learn some more about their journey, asking questions like what it was like for them to be employed in open source.
-This conversation lead to my involvement in some of issues that were not quite as popular, but what fit what I could do.
+This conversation led to my involvement in some of the issues that were not quite as popular, but what fit what I could do.

 ### Making an impact